How to Store Beekeeping Equipment

-Using a Freezer for Beekeeping Storage
+Using a Freezer for Bee Storage

 Actually a freezer is a very useful tool for a beekeeper and we usually have more than one.

-Mine might contain a bag of buckwheat seed that I had left over from last year.
+In mine you may see a bag of buckwheat seed that I had left over from last year.
 Buckwheat is a good forage plant for bees.

-It will bloom only 30 days from planting and can stand up to heat.
+Buckwheat will bloom only 30 days from planting and can stand up to heat.
 I like to plant some in my vegetable garden after the corn has been harvested in July.

 This will provide some natural forage for the bees in August.
 A time that is usually very dry in my area.

 The freezer is a great place to store left over bee pollen substitute too!